Roya-Gharehbeiklou/Integrated_single_cell_multiomics/README.md

 ### Installing

-* Each tools is illustarted in the specific Folder
+* Each tools installation is illustarted in the specific Folder

 ## Authors